mywave82/opencubicplayer/README.md

 # What is it?

-UNIX port of Open Cubic Player
+UNIX port of Open Cubic Player, which is a text-based player with some few graphical views.
+Visual output can be done through nCurses, Linux console (VCSA + FrameBuffer), X11 or SDL/SDL2.
+It can compile on various different unix based operating systems.

 # What can it play?